Skip to main content

 • humor

-The humor in "Griftlands" is widely praised for its clever and well-written dialogue, which combines dark humor with a quirky, tongue-in-cheek style reminiscent of Edgar Wright films.
-Players appreciate the game's ability to deliver hilarious moments through character interactions and unique storytelling, making it engaging and replayable.
-Overall, the humor is considered a standout feature, contributing significantly to the game's charm and appeal.
+The humor in "Griftlands" is widely praised for its clever, well-written dialogue and engaging characters, often blending dark humor with light-hearted moments.
+Players appreciate the game's ability to deliver hilarious interactions and unexpected comedic elements, making the narrative enjoyable and immersive.
+Overall, the humor is considered a standout feature, contributing significantly to the game's charm and replayability.

 • “The style is cyberpunk sci-fi, ala Blade Runner, except it's tongue-in-cheek and funny, like an Edgar Wright movie.”